dsavickas/dsavickas.github.io/README.md

 Vilnius, Šnipiškės, Šeimyniškių St.

 A spacious 2-room, 76.38 sq. m. apartment for rent with a view of Gediminas' Castle.
-Economical gas heating, only 20-25 EUR/month.
-Built in 2002, 2 built-in closets, a balcony, and two separate workspaces in the apartment.
+2 built-in closets, a balcony, and two separate workspaces in the apartment.
 A perfect apartment for a couple or a family with children.
 There is a spacious garage and one additional parking space behind a barrier.
 The address is Šeimyniškių St. 21D.

-Area – 76.38 sq.m;
+ * Area – 76.38 sq.m
-5th floor of 6 - there is an elevator;
+ * 5th floor of 6 - there is an elevator
-Built in 2002:
+ * Built in 2002

-The apartment is rented with the home appliances and furniture you see in the photos;
+The apartment is rented with the home appliances and furniture you see in the photos.\
-Spacious hallway with a large built-in closet, electric heated floors.
+Spacious hallway with a large built-in closet, electric heated floors.\
-Large master bedroom, which contains a large built-in closet and fits not only a parents' double bed but also a child's bed and a workspace; has "blackout" night curtains.
+Large master bedroom, which contains a large built-in closet and fits not only a parents' double bed but also a child's bed and a workspace; has "blackout" night curtains.\
 Spacious living room, where the whole family can comfortably settle in.
 A plasma TV and a high-quality sound system are left in the apartment.
-There is a remote workspace in the living room.
+There is a remote workspace in the living room.\
-Kitchen in a niche, integrated appliances, built-in refrigerator, oven, electric stove, dishwasher.
+Kitchen in a niche, integrated appliances, built-in refrigerator, oven, electric stove, dishwasher.\
-Gediminas' Castle is visible from the balcony and the kitchen window.
+Gediminas' Castle is visible from the balcony and the kitchen window.\
-The bathroom has a jacuzzi tub and a shower cabin that was replaced a year ago, high-quality plumbing, electric heated floors.
+The bathroom has a jacuzzi tub and a shower cabin, electric heated floors.\
-There are a total of 2 built-in closets in the apartment.
+There are a total of 2 built-in closets in the apartment.\
-Windows – wooden with double-glazed units.
+Windows – wooden with double-glazed units.\
-Flooring – solid wood / pine.
+Flooring – solid wood / pine.\

-An economical gas boiler was replaced a year ago.
+An economical gas boiler is installed.

 Heating – gas.
 Costs, including hot water production:
-January 2025 – ~55 EUR.
+ * January 2025: €55.
-February 2025 – ~52 EUR.
+ * February 2025:  €53.
-March 2025 – ~40 EUR.
+ * March 2025: €41R.

-Homeowners' association fees ~ 40 EUR/month.
+Homeowners' association fees ~ €40/month.
+Garbage disposal ~€80/year, 100Mbps internet €55/year.\

-Alarm system.
+Alarm system.\
-Armored door.
+Armored door.\
 Tidy, locked staircase, there is an intercom.

 Extremely quiet location, only courtyards are visible from the windows, there is a small park next to the building.

 ![01-vilnius-snipiskes-seimyniskiu-g](https://github.com/user-attachments/assets/daced700-833d-4668-a8c1-b8f14e373499)